 To add to this, there’s the cost.
 These are one-off, custom made pieces made from polypropylene, acrylics, and polyurethane, as well as a pylon made of either aluminium of carbon fiber.
 These are not cheap, and the fact they are made as a one-off rather than mass-produced only rocks the boat further.
 The cost of a traditional prosthetic is estimated to cost between $1,800 and $8,000, and they must also be replaced every five years, with children requiring replacements within two.

 There are three key points here.
 One is time, one is cost, and one is accessibility.
 Prosthetics struggle in all three areas.
-So is there an alternative?
+How do 3D printed prosthetics differ here?

 In Jordan, the increasingly unstable climate in Syria and the Middle East has led to a rising number of refugees coming into the country, many with amputated limbs.
 The amount of people in this situation means the time that it would take to fit all these people with prosthetics is unfathomable, and therefore drastic measures had to take place.

-Forgetting the speed advantages, there are a number of other reasons why 3D printed prosthetics may be the future of the industry.
-When a person loses a limb, the problems span beyond the loss in ability from that limb’s use in everyday functions; there are also issues in balance, center of gravity, and ergonomics that come from a sizable weight no longer being present.
-3D printed prosthetics can be made to weigh the same as the child or adult’s other arm or leg, leading to improved posture and balance, whilst also helping the spine.
+Irrespective of the speed advantages, there are a number of other reasons why 3D printed prosthetics may be the future of the industry.
+When a person loses a limb, their problems span beyond the loss in ability from that limb’s use in everyday functions; there are also issues in balance, center of gravity, and ergonomics that come from a sizable weight no longer being present.
+3D printed prosthetics can be made to weigh the same as the child or adult’s other arm or leg, leading to improved posture and balance, and also helping the spine.

 3D printing has already seen use in areas such as knee replacements, as well as jaw surgeries via 3D printed surgical guides.
 There is no reason why its usefulness should stop there, and prosthetics seem the ideal area for 3D printing to help improve peoples’ standards of living.
 What’s more, if 3D bioprinting and 3D printed organs are possible, leading to 3D printed hearts in the future, then creating workable limbs seems simple in comparison.